cloud-devops-expert/reverse-proxy/README.md

     - Allows the creation of AWS infrastructure, using programming languages like TypeScript.
 - [NodeJS](https://nodejs.org/en/)
     - Has tools like npm to run scripts.
+- admin username for the domain to create the Certificate, like `admin@explorityapp.com`

 ## AWS services deployed